 Let’s say you’re tired of lying on the couch eating donuts and popcorn, so you decide to get up from the couch and throw the popcorn and donuts in the trash and start running, so you can get in shape and do what you really want.
 You now know that you cannot just start running without a plan based on where your physical ability is now.
 But I can tell you, if you train in 8 -10 weeks you will really make progress in many ways as you probably cannot imagine from where you are now.

 Once you get started on the first runs and are persistent enough to continue, you expose your body as described in the first section.
 Your body responds by becoming stronger, your cardiovascular system develops, your lungs become more efficient, your muscle strength increases, you gain more confidence.
-Also, in other situations you will experience that the body gets more capacity, more stamina and that breathing and heart rate gets back to rest level more quickly when you e.g. have run-up of a stair.
+Also, in other situations you will experience that the body gets more capacity, more stamina and that breathing and heart rate gets back to rest level more quickly when you e.g. have just walked fast up a stair.

 Your wrist heart rate monitor (HRM) can be your pacer, telling you when to speed up or slow down to achieve your desired results.
 You can type in your Personal training zones and manage the intensity of your running.
 In that way, the Wrist Heart Monitor works as your supporter.

 The Heart Pumps More Efficiently

 The heart’s ability to work and pump oxygen around the body has a big impact on how high your fitness rating can be.
 The stronger and more efficient the heart, the better is your fitness.
 Fortunately, your running training will help your heart to constantly improve.

 The heart rate increases, of course, the more you exert yourself but as you get in better shape you clearly notice how you cope with the same load at ever lower heart rate.
 This is because the heart is trained to pump the blood more efficiently by:

 - The heart becomes larger and can hold more blood (stroke volume increases)